 My Evaluation of the Course

-In the end, I was over-the-moon happy with everything about this equine course.
+In the end, I was over-the-moon happy with everything about this equine and agriculture course.
 While it didn’t follow the monthly plan as expected and my daughter didn’t get through quite as many books as I hoped, she learned more in this course than in any other science during her high school years.

 That’s the way it always is when you’re learning about your passion, isn’t it?